Alessandra Keller

 Alessandra Keller (born 27 January 1996) is a Swiss mountain biker competing in cross country.
+She competed in the 2024 Paris Olympics.

+Life

 Keller was born in 1996.
 She lives in the municipality of Ennetbürgen in the canton of Nidwalden.

 Alongside Jolanda Neff, she won the 2016 Swiss Epic, a mountain bike stage race.
 Aged 22 and still eligible to compete in the U23 category, she won the world cup race in Vallnord, Andorra, Short Track Cross-Country race in the elite class.
 In the cross country, she won the 2018 World Championship in the U23.

 Keller has been Swiss cross-country champion four times: 2012 in the U17 category, 2013 in the U19 category, 2018 in the U23 category, and in 2022 in the elite class.
 She won silver at the 2022 MTB short track world championships in Les Gets, France, behind Pauline Ferrand-Prévot.

+In 2024 she was in Les Gets in Switzerland where she won the short track mountain bike World Cup race there.
+She was at the time the leader of the series.